 Initiated in 1987, the ECMO Program at our hospital has cared for more than 650 newborns supported with ECMO.
 The program has remained the largest referral center in Southern California and surrounding states for the treatment of neonatal conditions requiring ECMO support.

-The Division of Maternal-Fetal Medicine is a unique division among its peers in the nation.
-It is one of only a handful of comprehensive maternal and fetal diagnostic and treatment centers in the United States.
+The Fetal Maternal Center is a unique center among its peers in the nation.
+It is one of only a handful of comprehensive fetal and maternal diagnostic and treatment centers in the United States.
 Read more.

 The CHLA Department of Surgery performs over 15,400 surgical procedures annually for children ranging in age from newborns to adolescents.
 Often, the procedures we provide are more complex than those at any other hospital in Southern California.
 Learn more about the department.